-I spent the weekend smoke firing my ceramic torsos.smoke-firing-blg-1
+I spent the weekend smoke firing, or barrelling my ceramic torsos.smoke-firing-blg-1

 This is a bisque fired and glazed torso. smoke-firing-blg-alt-2